Sa'ir: 1967 war and aftermath

 Sa'ir has been under Israeli occupation since the 1967 Six-Day War.
 The population in the 1967 census conducted by the Israeli authorities was 4,172.

+In the 1970s, the Israeli Military Governorate sought to settle the Arab al-Rashaydeh tribe on land acquired from residents of Sa'ir.
+Relations between the tribe and the residents of Sa'ir remained tense, as the latter continued to assert ownership of the land allocated to the tribe, while the Rashayida repeatedly requested permission to leave the area.

 Following the 1993 Oslo Accords Sa'ir was designated within "Area B" giving the Palestinian National Authority (PNA) control over the town's civil affairs while Israel maintained its control over security.
 In 1997, an elected 13-member municipal council was established by the PNA to administer Sa'ir.
 Its municipal borders include a number of small villages, including al-Uddeisa, ad-Duwwara, Irqan Turad, Kuziba, Wadi ar-Rum and Ras at-Tawil.
-Principal families include Shlaldah, Froukh, Al-Lahaleeh, Jaradat, Mtur, al-Jabarin, al-Kawazbeh, Arameen and al-Turweh.
+Principal families include Al-Shlaldah, Al-Froukh, Al-Lahaleeh, Al-Jaradat, Al-Mtur, Al-Jabarin, Al-Kawazbeh, Al-Arameen and Al-Turweh.
 Hakim Shlaldah was elected mayor in the 2005 municipal elections.

-In January, 2013, Rafat Jaradat, 30 years old, from Sa'ir, died in jail five days after he was arrested by the Israelis.
+In January 2013, Rafat Jaradat, a 30 year old man from Sa'ir, died in jail five days after he was arrested by the Israelis.
 Israeli sources said his death was caused by "sudden heart attack while under interrogation", while Palestinian officials said that Jaradat had been tortured while in Israeli detention.
 His body had bruises and broken ribs, which the Israelis said came from attempts to revive him, while his brother said it looked as if Jaradat had been severely beaten.

-Hamas candidates have won election to the town council, which is described in the Israeli press as "Hamas affiliated," and as "having close ties to Hamas."

 Between October 2015 and mid January 2016 eleven Sair residents were shot dead by the Israeli army in alleged attacks on Israeli soldiers.
 Almost half of them were killed at Beit Einun Junction where the IDF controls access to the town.

-In June 2025, during the Iran–Israel war, a ballistic missile fired from Yemen by Houthis hit the village, injuring five people, including three children.
+In June 2025, during the Twelve-Day War, a ballistic missile fired from Yemen by Houthis hit the village, injuring five people, including three children.